QilinCloud/QilinCloud/README.md

 # Welcome!

-Qilin.Cloud is a global plattform for composable commerce.
-We're driven by our mission to enable every merchat using the right tools at the right time!
+Qilin.Cloud is a global technology plattform for composable commerce.
+We're driven by our mission to enable developers creating fabulous products for every merchat around the globe!
+Let's help them together, using the right tools at the right time!
 Qilin.Cloud is part of the [MACH Alliance](https://machalliance.org/).

 This space is a way for us to collaborate directly with developers like you.